batect/batect.dev/docs/reference/config/expressions.md

 ## Environment variables

-You can pass environment variables from the host (ie. where you run Batect) to the container by using any of the following formats:
+You can use environment variables from the host (ie. where you run Batect) by using any of the following formats:

 - `$name` or `${name}`: use the value of `name` from the host as the value inside the container.